jklemens90/Jenkins-CI-Project/README.md

-This was a Continous Integration Pipeline I created using Jenkins, Github, SonarQube, Nexus, and Slack.
+This was a Continous Integration Pipeline I created using Jenkins, Maven, Github, SonarQube, Nexus, and Slack.
 - I utilized Jenkins and Maven to run the build process.
 - Github was used to store source code which was then fetched from Jenkins when a build was ran.
 - SonarQube was used for code analysis, including quality gates I configured.